Ensembl/ensembl-vep/nextflow/README.md

   --output_prefix PREFIX    Output filename prefix.
 The generated output file will have name <output_prefix>.vcf.gz --skip_check [0,1]        Skip checking for tabix index file of input VCF.
 Enables the first module to load from cache if -resume is used.
 Default: 0
 ```
-NB: File paths are expected to be absolute paths.

 ---
 <a id="example"></a>